Miguel Antonio Caro: Politically active relatives

-The two politically active descendants of Miguel Antonio Caro are Juan Andres Caro and Sergio Jaramillo Caro.
+The two politically active descendants of Miguel Antonio Caro are Juan Andres Caro and Sergio Jaramillo Caro Rivera.

 Sergio Jaramillo Caro, is a Colombian politician.
 He recently served as the High Commissioner of Peace under President Juan Manuel Santos in the contested peace negotiations with the terrorist group FARC, between 2012 and 2016.
 He previously served in government as Vice Minister of Defense, and also held the position of National Security Advisor between 2010 and 2012.

 Juan Andres Caro Rivera is an American politician who served in the Trump Administration as the White House lead for the Energy Recovery of Puerto Rico under Rear Admiral Peter Brown, and as a senior advisor at the United States Department of Energy.
 During his tenure, the federal government announcement 9.6 billion in federal energy recovery funds to revitalize the Puerto Rican energy grid.
 Juan represented White House energy priorities in recovery delegations focused on rebuilding infrastructure, economic revitalization, and the re-shoring pharmaceutical manufacturing.
 Juan was criticized for playing a role in spreading debunked voter fraud claims during the 2020 election.
-Juan uses Spanish naming customs: the first or paternal family name is Caro and the second or maternal family name is Rivera.